 Wedding Party Processional Songs

-This is the music that is played while the wedding party is walking down the aisle.
+The processional song is the wedding ceremony music that is played while the wedding party (bridesmaids, groomsmen, etc.) is walking down the aisle.
 Our rule of thumb here is to choose music that’s neither too fast nor too slow.
 Select a song that has a rhythm that matches a natural walking pace.
-A few of our favorites: “Canon in D” by Pachelbel, “A Thousand Years (Instrumental)” by The Piano Guys, and “Ribbon in the Sky” by Stevie Wonder.
+A few of our favorite wedding processional songs: “Canon in D” by Pachelbel, “All of Me" by John Legend, and “Ribbon in the Sky” by Stevie Wonder.

 Bride’s Processional Songs

-After the wedding party has taken their places, there is a brief pause before the bride’s entrance.
+After the wedding party has taken their places, there is a brief pause before the bride’s grand entrance (if there is no bride, the couple may enter separately or together at this point).
 Traditionally, all of the guests stand up and a new song—typically one with a bit more drama—is performed.
 You can go in a variety of directions with the bridal processional, from something grand and traditional to a song that’s sweet and lively, but just be sure that it matches the magnitude of the moment.
-A few popular bridal processional songs include: “Air” by Handel, “Here, There, Everywhere” by The Beatles, and “At Last” by Etta James.
+A few popular bridal entrance songs include: “Air” by Handel, “Bridal Chorus” by Richard Wagner, “Here, There, Everywhere” by The Beatles, and “A Thousand Years" by Christina Perri.

 While you don’t have to have interlude music during your ceremony, it may be necessary play music during a particular ritual or to transition from one portion of the ceremony to another.
 Interludes can also be a nice addition if you have a friend or relative with musical talent who you would like to perform during the ceremony.
 Interlude songs are usually have an ultra-romantic and emotional feel.
 Some examples include: “Ave Maria” by Schubert and “In My Life” by The Beatles.